The

 first ten Amendments.

-so they could be easily and temporarily removed by another amendment and 2/3 vote of congress just like a hundred years later the Twenty-first Amendment
+so they could be easily and temporarily removed by another amendment just like a hundred years later the Twenty-first Amendment

 repealed the Eighteenth Amendment which was Prohibition.